The College Prep Pathway

 At Oak Park High School, there is a presumption that most students are working toward the goal of entering a two or four-year college upon graduation.
-With that assumption we have posted here on our website the activities, procedures and information sources that will assist in achieving that goal.
+With that assumption, we have posted here the activities and resources that will assist students each year of high school towards achieving that goal.
 There are 2,400+ four-year colleges and universities in the United States and they have varying levels of selectivity.
 Approximately 100 of them are considered “highly” selective.
-Another tier of colleges are considered “very” selective, then a huge number are ranked as simply “selective” and a final group are considered “non-selective.”
+Another tier of colleges are considered “very” selective, then a huge number are ranked as simply “selective” and a final group is considered “non-selective.”
 The elements in a student’s profile that a college will evaluate in the selection procedure boil down to these things are listed in the order of their importance below:

-The year-by-year timeline we have posted here will help you pay attention to these steps so that the fall semester of a student's senior year proves to be the culmination of all of these steps.
-OPHS also subscribes to a state-of-the art college & career service called Naviance to help parents and students navigate the difficult college admission process.
-You can learn more at the Naviance page on our website.
+The year-by-year timeline we have posted under the Site Shortcuts will help you pay attention to these steps so that the fall semester of a student's senior year proves to be the culmination of all of these steps.

 English II CP/H

 Algebra 1A, Algebra 1, 1B or Geometry

 Algebra II CP/H, or Finite Math, or Math Analysis CP/H or Calculus (AB) AP

 Algebra II, or Finite Math, or Math Analysis, or Statistics CP/AP or Calculus (AB or B/C) AP

 Foundations of Science CP

 Foundations of Science CP or Biology CP/H/AP